acumos/system-integration/z2a/INSTALL.md

 # Obtain a Virtual Machine (VM) with sudo access ; Login to VM
 # Note: /usr/local/bin is a required element in your $PATH

-# Install 'git' distributed version-control tool (Flow 1 and Flow 2)
+# Install 'git' distributed version-control tool (Flow-1 and Flow-2)
 # For RPM-based distributions such as RHEL/CentOS, execute the following command:
 sudo yum install -y git
 # For Debian-based distributions such as Ubuntu, execute the following command:
-sudo apt-get install -y git
+sudo apt-get install --no-install-recommends -y git

 # Make src directory ; change directory to that location
 mkdir -p $HOME/src ; cd $HOME/src